sdiehl28/baseball-analytics/MLB_Data_Overview.md

 When performing data analysis, it is essential to know what field(s) uniquely identify a row in a csv file (or table).
 It turns out that cwgame generates the equivalent of two entries for the "box score" one time since 1948.
 These two entries were summed appropriately so that the expected unique identifiers work properly.

-Not have unique identifiers greatly complicates performing data analysis corrected.
+Not having unique identifiers greatly complicates data analysis.

 ### Data Types